KITE: Kernelized and Information Theoretic Exemplars for In-Context Learning: Algorithm Design

-The set function $f_{\fl{z}}$ in equation~\eqref{eq:set-func} doesn't satisfy sub-modularity.
-However, it exhibits approximate submodularity and retains the near-optimality guarantee of greedy algorithms.
-The notion of approximate submodularity can be captured by the \emph{submodularity ratio} \cite{das2011submodular}, formally defined below.
+\end{definition} For monotone and submodular functions, a greedy algorithm admits an $(1-\nicefrac{1}{e})$-factor approximation.
+However, $f_{\fl{z}}$ isn't submodular.
+Instead, it exhibits approximate submodularity and retains the near-optimality guarantee of greedy algorithms.
+This approximation is captured by the \emph{submodularity ratio} \cite{das2011submodular}, defined below.

-\begin{definition}[Submodularity ratio] For a ground set \( \ca{X} \) and a parameter \( k \in \mathbb{N} \), the submodularity ratio of a set function \( f: 2^{\ca{X}} \rightarrow \mathbb{R} \) is defined as
+\begin{definition}[Submodularity ratio] For a ground set \( \ca{X} \) and a parameter \( r \in \mathbb{N} \), the submodularity ratio of a set function \( f: 2^{\ca{X}} \rightarrow \mathbb{R} \) is defined as

-\end{definition} The submodularity ratio captures how much more the value of the function $f$ can increase by adding any subset $\ca{L}$ of size at most $k$ to $\ca{S}$, compared to the combined benefits of adding its elements to $\ca{S}$.
-Hence, it quantifies the degree to which \( f \) satisfies the diminishing returns property, and hence how well greedy algorithms are expected to perform in maximizing \( f \) under cardinality constraints.
-If the set function \( f \) is submodular, then \( \gamma = 1 \).
-When \( 0 < \gamma < 1 \), the function is said to be approximately submodular.
-The next result lower bounds the submodularity ratio of $f_{\fl{z}}$. \begin{lemma}[Submodularity ratio of $f_{\fl{z}}$] For any $\fl{z} \in \mathbb{R}^d$, the submodularity ratio of $f_{\fl{z}}(\ca{S})= -\mathbf{z}^\top \mathbf{V}_\mathcal{S}^{-1} \mathbf{z}$ satisfies
+\end{definition} The submodularity ratio captures how much the value of $f$ can increase by adding any subset $\ca{L}$ of size at most $r$ to $\ca{S}$, compared to the combined benefits of adding its elements to $\ca{S}$.
+It quantifies the degree to which \( f \) satisfies the diminishing returns property, and hence how well greedy algorithms perform in maximizing \( f \) under cardinality constraints.
+If \( f \) is submodular, then \( \gamma_r = 1 \).
+When \(\gamma_r < 1 \), the function is approximately submodular.